sumit735/dynamicEnv/readme.md

 For linux use the following npm  script

-NODE_ENV=sarada nodemon index.js
+NODE_ENV=production nodemon index.js

 For windows use the following npm  script

-SET NODE_ENV=satya& nodemon app.js
+SET NODE_ENV=production & nodemon app.js